reggi/trymodule/readme.md

 ## Usage

+`trymodule colors`

-`trymodule colors` < downloads the module colors if needed, and starts a nodejs REPL with colors loaded in the current scope, ready for you to use.
+Downloads the module colors if needed, and starts a nodejs REPL with colors loaded in the current scope, ready for you to use.

+`trymodule colors lodash`

+Same as above but with many packages in one go!

 ## Remove installed packages